laempy/pyoints/README.md

 ```
 pip install pygdal==$(gdal-config --version).* -e .
 ```
-Unfortunately, the gdal version is not detected automatically by *pgdal*.
-Thus, we have to specify the gdal version expicilely with ```gdal-config --version```.
+Unfortunately, the gdal version is not detected automatically by *pygdal*.
+Thus, we have to specify the gdal version expicilely with `gdal-config --version`.

 ## Documentation

 You can find the documentation at [docs](https://laempy.github.io/pyoints).
-Here you can find docstrings with examples for each module and some comprehensive examples.
-You can also take a look at the source files directly.
+Here you can find some introducing tutorials and docstring examples for each module.